Atwater, California

-Atwater is a city on State Route 99 in Merced County, California, United States.
+Atwater, officially the City of Atwater, is a city on State Route 99 in Merced County, California, United States.
 Atwater is 8 mi west-northwest of Merced, at an elevation of 151 ft.
 The population as of the 2020 census was 31,970, up from 28,168 in 2010.

 Geography

 Atwater is in northern Merced County, between Merced, the county seat, to the southeast and Livingston to the northwest.
 According to the United States Census Bureau, the city has a total area of 6.6 sqmi.
 99.92% of it is land and 0.08% is water.

 The city includes Castle Air Museum, but does not include the former Castle Air Force Base proper, now repurposed as Castle Airport.

 History

 The railroad reached Atwater in the 1870s, and a town grew around it.
 The first post office opened in 1880.
 Atwater incorporated in 1922.
 The name honors Marshall D. Atwater, a wheat farmer whose land was used by the railroad for its station.

 North of the town is the site of Castle Air Force Base, the former World War II Merced Army Airfield.
 Castle was selected for closure under the 1991 Base Realignment and Closure Commission and the base closed September 30, 1995.
 The site is now a public airport.

 On May 15, 2020, Atwater declared itself a business "sanctuary city" during the coronavirus pandemic.